supercid/techdocs-wiki-tmp/Product-Tagging.md

 ### Tagging the currencies

 Currencies should always be represented in the ISO-4471 three-letter format.
 For example, use the code `USD` instead of `$` to represent the United States Dollar.

+### Tagging the date published

+This controls the "filter by new" functionality within Nosto and annotates when the product was added to the catalogue.
+Data follows ISO date format: YYYY-MM-DD. (https://www.w3.org/QA/Tips/iso-date)

 ### Tagging the availability